-The broad money multiplier stood at 4.01, indicating a decrease of 0.6 below the level at end-December 2018, suggesting a slower rate of monetary expansion in the review period.
-Currency deposit ratio decreased to 0.28 below the ratio of 0.32 in 2018, owing to the impetus given to implementing the cash-less policy initiative of the Bank.
-The velocity of broad money, M3, was stable at 3.8 per cent, as in the preceding year and averaged 3.9 per cent in the past five years, indicating stable economic activities.
+The broad money multiplier stood at 4.0, indicating a decrease of 0.6 below the level at end-December 2018, suggesting a slower rate of monetary expansion in the review period.
+Currency deposit ratio remain unchanged at 0.3 in 2019.
+The velocity of broad money, $M_3$ , increased to 4.2 per cent, above the preceding year and averaged 4.0 per cent in the past five years, indicating stable economic activities.